The Internet and the Library’s Mission

 - Explain the importance of never giving identifying information such as home address, telephone numbers, passwords or school names over the Internet.

-- Caution never to arrange to meet in person with people they have become acquainted with using electronic mail, chat rooms and other forms of direct electronic
+- Caution never to arrange to meet in person with people they have become acquainted with using electronic mail, chat rooms and other forms of direct electronic communications.

 - Ask the library staff for help in finding information on the Internet and for a listing of websites designed to promote Internet safety awareness for children.